EXPRESSIONS LITERATURE

 Expressions // ‘God’s Own Lambs’: The Evangelical Child in Jane Eyre

 Charlotte Brontë wrote in a letter to W.S.
 Williams that Jane Eyre ‘has no learning, no research’, and ‘discusses no subject of public interest.’[1]
-Although it is true that Charlotte did not set out to write Jane Eyre with the same didactic impulses which compelled her sister to write The Tenant of Wildfell Hall, in her representation of the evangelical institution of Lowood – a thinly disguised Cowan Bridge School as Charlotte’s biographer Elizabeth Gaskell later confirmed – and in the ensuing debate in the press as to the extent of its accuracy, there can be, as Glen states, no doubting the ‘public interest’ of her chosen subject matter.[2]
+Although it is true that Charlotte did not set out to write Jane Eyre with the same didactic impulses which compelled her sister to write The Tenant of Wildfell Hall, in her representation of the evangelical institution of Lowood – a thinly disguised Cowan Bridge School as Charlotte’s biographer Elizabeth Gaskell later confirmed – and in the ensuing debate in the press as to the extent of its accuracy, there can be, as Heather Glen states, no doubting the ‘public interest’ of her chosen subject matter.[2]

 We are introduced to this ideology in Jane Eyre the moment Mr Brocklehurst arrives at Gateshead Hall, as he and Jane engage in a particularly one-sided, interrogative exchange which, Glen observes, would not appear out of place in an evangelical tract.[5]
-Their meeting concludes with Brocklehurst handing Jane a book entitled ‘The Child’s Guide’, no doubt a fictitious incarnation of The Children’s Friend, the monthly evangelical journal written by the aforementioned real-life Brocklehurst, Carus Wilson, which was full of similar cautionary tales to that of ‘Martha G – , a naughty child addicted to falsehood and deceit’ (JE, p.37).
+Their meeting concludes with Brocklehurst handing Jane a book entitled ‘The Child’s Guide, no doubt a fictitious incarnation of The Children’s Friend, the monthly evangelical journal written by the aforementioned real-life Brocklehurst, Carus Wilson, which was full of similar cautionary tales to that of ‘Martha G – , a naughty child addicted to falsehood and deceit’ (JE, p.37).
 Charlotte’s familiarity with such texts, along with her direct exposure to evangelical educational practice, clearly informed her depiction of Lowood, and the teachings of such literary works as The Children’s Friend have remarkable echoes in the voices of the teachers and pupils of Brontë’s novel.

 Helen Burns, for example, tells Jane, ‘I follow as inclination guides me.
 There is no merit in such goodness’ (JE, p.59).
 Her assertion that human goodness is dependent on individual will surely echoes Wilson, who wrote ‘the reason why you do a thing, and not only what you do, is what God looks at’ (my emphasis).[6]
 As Glen points out, Helen might well be considered the ideal pupil of such harsh evangelical teaching, having utterly ‘internalised the self-suppression imposed’ by Brocklehurst and his colleagues.[7]
 Showalter agrees with this assessment, describing Helen as ‘a tribute to the Lowood system: pious, intellectual, indifferent to her material surroundings, resigned to the abuse of her body.’[8]
 For all her faults (‘I am careless; I forget rules; I read when I should learn my lessons…’), she withstands in silence the corporal punishment meted out to her by the teachers at Lowood, and when Jane marvels at her endurance of Miss Scatcherd’s apparently reasonless cruelty, she replies, ‘Cruel?
 Not at all! […] She dislikes my faults’ (JE, p.58).
-She has, apparently, assumed the same sense of self-deprecation taught by figures like Wilson, who, without knowing his readers or their actions, can nonetheless confidently declare, ‘even my youngest readers are sinners.’[9]
+She has, apparently, assumed the same sense of self-deprecation taught by figures like Wilson, who, without knowing his readers or their actions, could nonetheless confidently declare, ‘even my youngest readers are sinners.’[9]

 Yet, as Gilbert comments, there is in Helen ‘a vein of concealed resentment’ toward her situation at Lowood.[10]
 Whilst she is willing to bend to the outward show of conformity to her school’s strict evangelicalism, she inwardly possesses her own private religion, governed by a deeper optimism in humanity and her own fate, which is at odds with Brocklehurst’s doctrine of original sin.
 Helen’s own sense of resignation to her fate is due less to her successful indoctrination and the violent physical punishment to which she is subjected than it is to the strength of her own private faith, in which eternity is a ‘rest […] not a terror and an abyss’ (JE, p.61).
 Helen’s own ‘creed’ which she seldom mentions, but to which she clings ‘for it extends hope to all’, stands, therefore, in direct opposition to the evangelical pedagogy to which she seems to submit so willingly (JE, p.61).
 Helen tells Jane of ‘an invisible world and a kingdom of spirits: that world is round us, for it is everywhere’ (JE, p.71).
 In spite of her own incomprehension of Helen’s ‘doctrine of endurance’ at this point, Jane suspects, nonetheless, that Helen ‘considered things by a light invisible to my eyes’ (JE, p.58).